rksptl/CKAD-Exercises/01-application-design/04-volumes.md

 **Step 2: Create the Pod**

+Option 1: Using a manifest file (declarative approach):
 ```bash
 kubectl apply -f volume-share-pod.yaml
 ```

+> Note: For multi-container pods with shared volumes, a manifest file is required as there is no direct imperative command to create this configuration.

 **Step 3: Verify that the containers are sharing data**